Front Mission 2: Music

 Front Mission 2 was composed by Noriko Matsueda, who also composed the original Front Mission.
-The Front Mission 2 Original Soundtrack was released by DigiCube on September 21, 1997 on a single 43-track disc.
+The Front Mission 2 Original Soundtrack was released by DigiCube on September 21, 1997, on a single 43-track disc.

 Release

 According to the series' public relations manager Koichiro Sakamoto, the game was never released outside Japan due to the presence of situations and vocabulary which would be considered faux pas in North America.

 Front Mission 2 was both a financial and critical success in Japan.
-The game sold 496,200 copies, making it the 18th best-selling game of 1997.
+The game sold 496,200 copies, making it the 18th-best-selling game of 1997.
 It received a "Gold Prize" from Sony in May 1998, indicating sales above 500,000 units in Japan.

 The game was also later re-released alongside both Front Mission and Front Mission 3 as part of the Front Mission History compilation.
 This version included a Quick Battle option that allows players to progress through the game's story at a faster pace.
 It was released on PlayStation Network on December 24, 2008.

 Reception

 Famitsu magazine awarded the game 32 out of 40 upon its release.
-The magazine chose the game as the number 63rd best game on the original PlayStation.
+The magazine chose the game as the 63rd best game on the original PlayStation.
 At the time of the re-release of Front Mission 2 under the Ultimate Hits line on October 5, 2006, the game sold over 510,000 copies in Japan.

 Front Mission 2 has been criticized for its long loading times.
 A workaround for this technical flaw was added in the Ultimate Hits version of the game, which enables the ability to skip battle sequences.